klazarsk/storagetoolkit/README.md

 - [ ] needs a man page
 - [ ] needs an rpm (will do this after writing the man pages)

+P1 defects:
+- [ ] largest deleted open files: Does not work on Ubuntu 20: listing open file handles doesn't work on Ubuntu (am currently in Dallas for Red Hat tech exchange will review issue on my Ubuntu VMs week starting Feb 05).
+Cause: lsof distributed with Ubuntu displays different format by default.
+Plan to reimplement test on RHEL, Ubuntu, and (OpenSUSE) Tumbleweed.
+Previously tested on RHEL and older release of Tumbleweed and originally developed one-liner on Tumbleweed.

 # Red Hat Sysadmin blog